 Q: Where do I find volunteers in my community?

 A: The best place to identify 9Health Fair volunteers is with your family and friends.
 Also, service club organizations like the Lions Club, Rotary Club, Optimist Club, and organizations like area schools, universities and churches are great resources for non-medical volunteers.
 Medical volunteers can be found at hospitals, doctors' offices, dentists' offices, nursing or dental schools, area ambulance companies, fire departments and more.
-9Health Fair will help support your volunteer recruitment with the support of 9NEWS and the 9Health Fair website.
+9Health Fair will also help support your volunteer recruitment.
 Volunteers that sign up for your site through the website will be forwarded on to you on a weekly basis and 9Health Fair leadership will be in touch with you to help support your volunteer needs.

 Q: Are there specific criteria I should keep in mind while identifying my 9Health Fair site?

 A: Yes.
 When looking for your specific site, keep the following criteria in mind:

 - Adequate/appropriate space

 - Handicapped accommodations